BobaFettyW4p/GutenbergPasswordGenerator/README.rst

    :alt: Codecov

 This module leverages the `gutenbergpy <https://pypi.org/project/gutenbergpy/>`_ library to retreive the text of classic novels from the Gutenberg Project, a collection of open-source ebooks.
-It then creates 5 secure password candidates
+It then returns 5 secure password candidates in a list

 Installation
 ------------